 The following is a non-inclusive list of types of businesses which must charge tax:

 The tax period depends on the amount of meals and rooms tax liability in the immediately preceding calendar year.
-So, for example, if in 2014 the meals and rooms tax liability was over $500, the business should file monthly.
+So, for example, if in the preceding calendar year the meals and rooms tax liability was over $500, the business should file monthly.
 If the business paid $500 or less in annual meals and rooms tax, then the business should file quarterly.
 Please note: The Department of Taxes will assign your filing frequency upon registration.

 The due date depends on the tax period:

-If you must pay for multiple locations, or if your total Meals and Rooms Tax remitted for the year exceeds $100,000, the Commissioner of Taxes has mandated that you use myVTax.
-If you have a single location, and cannot file and pay through myVTax, you may still use the paper forms.
+If you must file for multiple locations, or if your total Meals and Rooms Tax remitted for the year exceeds $100,000, the Commissioner of Taxes has mandated that you use myVTax.
+If you have a single location and cannot file and pay through myVTax, you may still use the paper forms.
 File Form MRT-441, Meals and Rooms Tax Return.

 No meals and rooms tax is collected at the time of purchase of the gift certificate.
 Gift certificates are treated like cash.
 When used, the business collects the meals tax on the total amount of the charge, not the amount due after the certificate is used.